Skip to content

 1: Send an offer

-Through the order, you can generate a quote and send it to the customer.
-Read more in the guide here.
+Via the order, you can generate an offer and send it to the customer.

 This step is only relevant if you use stock management.
-When the articles are physically picked from the stock and ready for delivery, you can create a delivery.
+When the articles have been physically picked from the warehouse and are ready for delivery, you can create a delivery.
 You can also choose to skip this step and post the delivery together with the invoice.

-Once the delivery is posted, your articles will be updated with Quantity in stock and the value will be deducted from your stock.
-Product consumption will also be posted.
-For tasks that have been delivered, you can only edit text, price, and discount on the order lines.
+Once the delivery is posted, the stock quantity is updated and the value is deducted from your stock.
+Product consumption is also posted.
+After posting the delivery, you can only edit text, price and discount on the order lines.

-As the final step in an order, you can create a payment.
+As the final step on an order, you can post a payment.

 Example of a delivery note created via a sales order in Xena